-That said, the Custom does seem to have blotted its copybook somewhat in the transition to the new Euro 6 engines.
+However, the Custom has blotted its copybook somewhat in the transition to the new Euro 6 2.0-litre engines.

-Ford Transit Custom Euro 6 reliability - oil service issue
+Ford Transit Custom Euro 6 reliability - oil service issues and injector problems

-These 2.0-litre engines are more powerful, refined and smoother than the 2.2-litre motors they’ve replaced.
-But it’s also clear that quite a few owners have experienced issues with the oil service intervals.
+The 2.0-litre EcoBlue engines are more powerful, refined and smoother than the 2.2-litre motors they’ve replaced.
+But it’s also clear that quite a few owners have experienced issues with the oil service intervals and the injectors.

 According to Ford, the Transit Custom should only need servicing once every 36,000 miles (though this does partly depend on driving style and usage); however, many of these vans have been requesting fresh oil after just a few thousand miles – an issue some owners have experienced more than once.

-There is a fix in place involving an engine software update and a revised dipstick, but it is unclear at this stage whether this has fully resolved the problem, with some owners also reporting problems with fuel injectors and other components.
+There is a fix in place involving engine software updates and a revised dipstick for the oil problem, but it is unclear at this stage (writing in September 2019) whether this has fully resolved the situation.

 Before all this puts you off entirely, you should remember that the Ford Transit Custom is the UK’s bestselling van – by a considerable margin.